Coding4Hours/Coding4Hours/README.md

 <a href="https://github.com/marketplace/actions/quote-readme">
 <!--STARTS_HERE_QUOTE_README-->
-<i>❝“The only truly secure system is one that is powered off, cast in a block of concrete and sealed in a lead-lined room with armed guards.”— Gene Spafford   ❞</i>
+<i>❝In 2009, computer scientists created a system that composes a realistic picture from a simple freehand sketch, pulling photos from the internet: Sketch2Photo.❞</i>
 <!--ENDS_HERE_QUOTE_README-->
 </a>